verification-explorer/systemverilog-clocking-blocks-tutorial/README.md

-> 🚧 **Work in Progress**
+## 🚧 Work in Progress

-> This repository is currently under active development.
-Features, examples, and documentation are being added and refined regularly.
-Stay tuned! 🙌
+This tutorial is still being developed.
+More features and examples will be added soon.

+🎥 **YouTube videos** are **not yet available**, but will be uploaded shortly.
+Please check back soon!

 # SystemVerilog Clocking Blocks Tutorial